ArduPilot/ardupilot_wiki/plane/source/docs/arming-your-plane.rst

 How to Disarm
 =============

+-  If setup, you can use the **ARM/DISARM** RC_xOPTION switch.

+.. warning:: This is **UNCONDITIONAL**.
+If done while in flight, all motors disarm and you must have throttle at idle before re-arming can occur!

 Since ArduPlane 3.4.0 it is possible to disarm using the transmitter.
 This is done holding throttle at minimum and rudder to the left for 2 seconds.
 In ArduPlane this condition could be accidentally triggered by